 For more images of Bickford’s Fuse works follow this link: Bickford’s Fuse Works

 Many explosive factories were running in Cornwall supplying the mines with powder.
-At Cligga Head works were constructed in 1889 by the “British and Colonial Explosive Company”, this was later purchased by Nobel Explosives in 1892.
+Cligga Head works were constructed during 1889 by the “British and Colonial Explosive Company”.
+This was later purchased by Nobel Explosives in 1892.

 For more images of Parkandillick follow this link: Parkandillick Engine House